UnexpectedMaker/ReflowMaster/README.md

 # STL files for 3D printing
 I have included the STL files for the case and also the exhaust fan adapter I made for my specific toaster oven.

-**NOTE:** Do not print the exhauist fan in PLA, please use PETG or ABS as PLA warps/melts at a low temp.
+**NOTE:** Do not print the exhaust fan in PLA, please use PET-G or ABS as PLA warps/melts at a low temp.
 Also DO NOT connect the 3D printed exhaust fan directly to the metal of teh oven, it will melt and ruin your oven.
 You will need to add some heat resistant insulator between the metal and the 3D print.

 # Which TFT?
 The TFT I am using is a 2.4" SPI TFT using the ILI9341 Driver available via...